String theory in twistor space and minimal tension holography: The twistor sigma model for Euclidean

 in agreement with the metric in Poincar\'{e} coordinates.
 It can further be written in a first order formalism as \cite{Knighton:2023mhq},

-after some appropriate field redefinitions, where the background charge $q = \sqrt{2/(k-2)}$.
+after the field redefinition $\Phi = \sqrt{2(k-2)}\phi$ and the inclusion of the background charge $q = \sqrt{2/(k-2)}$.
 Working in a patch of $\Sigma$ with a conformally flat metric, $R = 0$, and no punctures, the general solution to the classical equations of motion are given by \cite{deBoer:1998gyt,Eberhardt:2019ywk},